Maartii/Jester/README.md

 ## Donate

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=ZPDMYAHEHSZAY&currency_code=EUR)
-If you like the plugin and want to donate, you can.
-I appreciate it!
+If you enjoy the plugin and want to donate some money, you can.
+I appreciate it! :)